blowdart/AspNetSameSiteSamples/README.md

 no SameSite attribute should be included on the network with the cookie.

 The `HttpCookie.Secure` Property, or `requireSSL` in config files, can be used to mark the cookie as Secure or not.

-*Any version of .NET or ASP.NET before .NET 4.7.2 is unaware of the sameSite attribute.
-Samples for these older versions are provided as a courtesy, but the approaches detailed are unsupported by Microsoft.*

-We *strongly* advise you target .NET 4.7.2 or greater if you are not already doing so, it contains APIs which make supporting sameSite easier.

 ### <a name="retargeting"></a>Re-targeting your application